decant09/learn-the-lingo-quiz/README.md

     will be met with the future implementation plans mentioned there.
 ### Bugs
 #### Known
+- On mobile touch screen when an answer option is selected it changes colour correctly to green or red depending on whether or not the answer is right or wrong.
+However, when the next question and answers are displayed, the answer container that was selected on the previous question maintains a hover effect, that is, its background is light gray instead of purple like the other three answer containers.
 #### Solved
 - The answer field containers were of uneven size on smaller screens.
 Where answer fields had longer text, two lines of text were created.
 The size of the container would increase causing some containers to be double the size of the others displayed.
 I made each